 A Common Scenario:

 It’s a Friday night and you get a call from your spouse or a loved one.
 They have been arrested for a DWI and they are being held in jail.
 They have been told that they may not see a judge until Monday.
-Is there any way to get them out?
+Is there any way to mandatory bail set and get them out?

-Minnesota Statute 169A.44 states that maximum bail must be set and the offenders must be held in jail for a First Appearance for those individuals listed in Minnesota Statute § 169A.40, subd 3, which states:
+Minnesota Statute § 169A.44 states that maximum bail must be set and the offenders must be held in jail for a First Appearance for those individuals listed in Minnesota Statute § 169A.40, subd 3,.
+The statute is the Minnesota Mandatory Bail Statute and it states:

 Minnesota Statute §169A.40 Subd.
 3.Certain DWI Offenders: